 18. Do I need to talk to a program staff member before I apply?

-22. What if I’m a current grantee?
-When should I apply for new funding?
+19. If I am a current grantee: When should I apply for new funding?

 If you are applying for funding for the same purpose as your current grant, we encourage you to apply when your existing grant is up for renewal.

 20. How many times can my organization apply in one year?
 If we are awarded a grant, can we submit another application for a different period?